DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Related Works

 \subsection{Iterative \& Multi-stage Refinement}

-Iterative refinement has been widely adopted to improve results in optical flow~\cite{ilg2017flownet,ranjan2017optical,sun2019models,yang2019volumetric,hui2018liteflownet,teed2020raft,xu2022gmflow}, motion estimation~\cite{sun2024refining,harley2022particle,zheng2023pointodyssey}, and related tasks~\cite{liang2018learning,zhou2018deeptam,teed2018deepv2d,li2018recurrent}.
+Iterative refinement has been widely adopted to improve results in optical flow ~\cite{ilg2017flownet,hui2018liteflownet,teed2020raft,xu2022gmflow} and motion estimation ~\cite{sun2024refining,zheng2023pointodyssey}.
 A common strategy in these works is to iteratively propagate features or trajectory estimates through a shared module to progressively refine the predictions.
-Inspired by this, iterative refinement has also been applied in object detection~\cite{zhu2020deformable,cai2018cascade} to improve detection performance.
+Inspired by this, iterative refinement is also applied in object detection~\cite{zhu2020deformable,cai2018cascade} to improve performance.
 For instance, in Deformable DETR, each decoder layer refines bounding boxes based on predictions from the previous layer.

-In our work, we similarly adopt a multi-stage refinement strategy to improve trajectory selection accuracy.
-However, a key distinction lies in the mechanism of refinement: rather than repeatedly updating fixed-dimensional features, we implement selection from a fixed vocabulary of candidate trajectories.
+We similarly adopt a multi-stage refinement strategy to improve trajectory selection accuracy.
+However, rather than repeatedly updating fixed-dimensional features, we implement selection from a fixed vocabulary of candidate trajectories.
 After selection, the search space is progressively narrowed to a more precise subset, improving the final prediction quality.